Home

 Animal spotting

 There’s plenty of wildlife present, but as the big rainforest is an excellent hiding space for them, it’s best to stay a few days.
 Animals present include buffaloes, elephants, leopards, lions, baboons and several sorts of monkeys.
-Higher up in the moorlands, elands and serval cats can also be spotted.
+Higher up in the moorlands, elands and several cats can also be spotted.
 Moreover, there are literally hundreds of bird species present, including regal crowned cranes, sparry hawks, eagles, giant kingfishers, sunbirds, plovers, etc. etc.

 Activities